 The idea behind a welcome email is probably pretty obvious: You want to confirm an opt-in and greet your new subscriber.

 Of course, welcome messages don’t have to be limited to a single email.
 You can set up a series of welcome emails that can pace out introducing your brand, your team, customer experiences and so on.
-(Learn more about setting up a welcome email series that gets you leads.)

 Welcome emails are a critical type of automated email because they serve as your first impression.
 They lead to higher engagement and boost customer conversion.